Elliot-TS/Minesweeper/README.md

 Run the game: `./Minesweeper`

+Follow the instructions on the screen.
+You can quit at any time by pressing CTRL+C or by entering "q" when it gives you the option to quit.

+# Rock Paper Scissors

+A terminal implementation of Rock, Paper, Scissors with ASCII art animations.

+## Usage

+Compile in the terminal: `gcc RPS.c -o RPS`

+Run the game: `./RPS`

-Follow the instrucitons on screen.
-You can quick at any time by pressing CTRL+C or by entering "q" when it gives you the option to quit.
+Follow the instructions on the screen.
+You can quit at any time by pressing CTRL+C or by entering "q" when it gives you the option to quit.